Geometric Arbitrage Theory and Market Dynamics Reloaded: Geometric Arbitrage Theory Fundamentals

-In this subsection we will briefly summarize the classical set-up. which will be rephrased in subsection (\ref{foundations}) in differential geometric terms.
+In this subsection we will summarize the classical set up, which will be rephrased in Section \ref{foundations} in differential geometric terms.
 We basically follow \cite{HuKe04} and the ultimate reference \cite{DeSc08}.
 We assume continuous time trading and that the set of trading dates is $[0,+\infty[$.
 This assumption is general enough to embed the cases of finite and infinite discrete times as well as the one with a finite horizon in continuous time.
-The uncertainty is modelled by a filtered probability space $(\Omega,\mathcal{A}, P)$, where $P$ is the statistical (physical) probability measure, $\mathcal{A}=\{\mathcal{A}_t\}_{t\in[0,+\infty[}$ an increasing family of sub-$\sigma$-algebras of $\mathcal{A}_{\infty}$ and $(\Omega,\mathcal{A}_{\infty}, P)$ is a probability space.
-The filtration $\mathcal{A}$ is assumed to satisfy the usual conditions, that is \begin{itemize} \item right continuity: $\mathcal{A}_t=\bigcap_{s>t}\mathcal{F}_s$ for all $t\in[0,+\infty[$. \item $\mathcal{A}_0$ contains all null sets of $\mathcal{A}_{\infty}$. \end{itemize} The market consists of finitely many assets indexed by $j=1,\dots,N$, whose prices with respect to the $0$th asset, the cash, are given by the vector valued semimartingale $S:[0,+\infty[\times\Omega\rightarrow\mathbf{R}^N$ denoted by $(S_t)_{t\in[0,+\infty[}$ adapted to the filtration $\mathcal{A}$.
-The stochastic process $(S^ j_t)_{t\in[0,+\infty[}$ describes the price of the $j$th asset.
-The cash evolves according to $S_t^0=\exp(\int_0^tdu\,r^0_u)$, where the predictable semimartingale $(r^0_t)_{t\in[0,+\infty[}$ represents the continuous interest rate provided by the cash account: one always know in advance what the interest rate on the own bank account is, but this can change from time to time.
+Note that while it is true that in the real world trading occurs at discrete times only, these are not known a priori and can be virtually any points in the time continuum.
+This motivates the technical effort of continuous time stochastic finance.
+The uncertainty is modelled by a filtered probability space $(\Omega,\mathcal{A}, \mathbb{P})$, where $\mathbb{P}$ is the statistical (physical) probability measure, $\mathcal{A}=(\mathcal{A}_t)_{t\in[0,+\infty[}$ an increasing family of sub-$\sigma$-algebras of $\mathcal{A}_{\infty}$ and $(\Omega,\mathcal{A}_{\infty}, \mathbb{P})$ is a probability space.
+The filtration $\mathcal{A}$ is assumed to satisfy the usual conditions, that is \begin{itemize} \item right continuity: $\mathcal{A}_t=\bigcap_{s>t}\mathcal{A}_s$ for all $t\in[0,+\infty[$. \item $\mathcal{A}_0$ contains all null sets of $\mathcal{A}_{\infty}$. \end{itemize} The market consists of finitely many \textbf{assets} indexed by $j=1,\dots,N$, whose \textbf{nominal prices} are given by the vector valued semimartingale $S:[0,+\infty[\times\Omega\rightarrow\mathbf{R}^N$ denoted by $(S_t)_{t\in[0,+\infty[}$ adapted to the filtration $\mathcal{A}$.
+The stochastic process $(S^ j_t)_{t\in[0,+\infty[}$ describes the price at time $t$ of the $j$th asset in terms of unit of cash \textit{at time $t=0$}.
+More precisely, we assume the existence of a $0$th asset, the \textbf{cash}, a strictly positive semimartingale, which evolves according to $S_t^0=\exp(\int_0^tdu\,r^0_u)$, where the integrable semimartingale $(r^0_t)_{t\in[0,+\infty[}$ represents the continuous interest rate provided by the cash account: one always knows in advance what the interest rate on the own bank account is, but this can change from time to time.
+The cash account is therefore considered the locally risk less asset in contrast to the other assets, the risky ones.
+In the following we will mainly utilize \textbf{discounted prices}, defined as $\hat{S}_t^j:=S_t^j/S^{0}_t$, representing the asset prices in terms of \textit{current} unit of cash.
 We remark that there is no need to assume that asset prices are positive.
-If we want to renormalize the prices by choosing another asset as reference, i.e. by making it to our num\'{e}raire, then this asset must have a strictly positive price process.
+But, there must be at least one strictly positive asset, in our case the cash.
+If we want to renormalize the prices by choosing another asset instead of the cash as reference, i.e. by making it to our \textbf{num\'{e}raire}, then this asset must have a strictly positive price process.
+More precisely, a generic num\'{e}raire is an asset, whose nominal price is represented by a strictly positive stochastic process $(B_t)_{t\in[0,+\infty[}$, and which is a portfolio of the original assets $j=0,1,2,\dots,N$.
+The discounted prices of the original assets are then represented in terms of the num\'{e}raire by the semimartingales $\hat{S}_t^j:=S_t^j/B_t$.
 We assume that there are no transaction costs and that short sales are allowed.
+Remark that the absence of transaction costs can be a serious limitation for a realistic model.
 The filtration $\mathcal{A}$ is not necessarily generated by the price process $(S_t)_{t\in[0,+\infty[}$: other sources of information than prices are allowed.
 All agents have access to the same information structure, that is to the filtration $\mathcal{A}$.
-A strategy is a locally bounded and predictable stochastic process $x:[0,+\infty[\times\Omega\rightarrow\mathbf{R}^N$ describing the portfolio holdings.
+A \textbf{strategy} is a predictable stochastic process $x:[0,+\infty[\times\Omega\rightarrow\mathbf{R}^N$ describing the portfolio holdings.
 The stochastic process $(x^ j_t)_{t\in[0,+\infty[}$ represents the number of pieces of $j$th asset portfolio held by the portfolio as time goes by.
 Remark that the It\^{o} stochastic integral